ebrejonl/GenopowdimR/README.md

 ### how to cite:
-If you use, please cite the accompagning paper : Brejon Lamartinière et al,
+If you use, please cite the accompagning paper : (incoming)